ihavespoons/rules_syft/README.md

 # Syft rules for [Bazel](https://bazel.build/)

-This project extends bazel with a toolchain for the use of the Syft commandline tool from Anchore
+This project extends bazel with a toolchain for the use of both the Syft and Grype toolchains from Anchore

 ## Setup